Position: Stop Anthropomorphizing Intermediate Tokens as Reasoning/Thinking Traces!: Background: Test Time Scaling, Post-Training Derivitional Traces

-These models have been built on insights from two broad but largely orthogonal classes of ideas: (i) \textbf{test-time inference} scaling techniques, which involve getting LLMs to do more work than simply providing the most likely direct answer; and (ii) \textbf{post-training methods}, which complement simple auto-regressive training on web corpora, with additional training on data containing intermediate tokens.
-(In this article, we will use the term \textit{derivational trace} as a neutral stand-in for intermediate tokens, rather than the more popular anthropomorphized phrases "Chains of thought" and "reasoning traces".
+In contrast to the pre-GPT4 LLMs pre-trained solely on our digital footprints, the so-called ``reasoning models" that started with o1, (sometimes referred to as Large Reasoning Models or LRMs) have been built on insights from two broad but largely orthogonal classes of ideas \cite{rao-nyas-lrm,tmlr-o1}: (i) \textbf{test-time scaling} techniques, which involve getting LLMs to do more work than simply guessing the most likely direct answer; and (ii) \textbf{post-training methods}, which involves shifting a version of test-time scaling to training phase, where the model is made to guess solutions to synthetic problem instances, and the trajectories ending in verified solutions are used to fine tune the model parameters.

-Although these ideas are leading to performance leaps on benchmarks, there is little consensus yet on when and why they work.
-Test-time scaling approaches that leverage sound verification can be made sense of because they enforce guarantees on the output; but other popular methods are only justified empirically, working in some domains but not in others.
-There is even more confusion about the success of new post-training techniques. \newrao{As we will argue, the prevalent narrative -- that novel generalization capabilities arise from training LLMs on ``chains of thought" so that they produce intermediate tokens dubbed ``reasoning traces'' before solutions -- are questionable.}

-Our aim in this article is to provide a broad unifying perspective on these approaches, including their promise, sources of power misconceptions and limitations.